All Episodes

 My guest from Great Britain, live, is Graham Hancock, a very, very prolific author.

-Oh, that's gonna be some cruise.
+Oh, that's going to be some cruise.

 We'll tell you about it.

-With the scenario that we are sort of skirting around or maybe we're not skirting around it and that is that man has
+This is Coast to Coast A.M.
+With the scenario that we are sort of skirting around, or maybe we're not skirting around it, and that is that man has been around before, that our origins may not be what we think they are.

 And yet it is a danger which it is possible for mankind to avert.

-But if we're going to avert this danger, we need a complete change of heart, a complete
+But if we're going to avert this danger, we need a complete change of heart, a complete change of attitude.

 Ours is a species that has become immersed to an appalling degree in materialism and in a kind of wicked violence during the course of this century.

 And accompanying that wicked violence has been a closure of mind to all that cannot be immediately weighed and measured and empirically tested.
-And it's the reverse side of the

-coin that leads to the blind horrific violence of which our species is so careful.
-And because it
+And it's the reverse side of the coin that leads to the blind, horrific violence of which our species is so careful.

-has led us to be closed-minded and blind, it causes us to ignore the danger that confronts us,
+And because it has led us to be closed-minded and blind, it causes us to ignore the danger that confronts us, and it causes us to ignore the advice and the warnings of the ancients on this matter.

-The last two or three thousand years when things have been written down, everything before that is just considered to be irrelevant to us.
+Everything before that is just considered to be irrelevant to us.

 Is that what they left for us?

-Um, let me quickly turn my attention, because we don't have a lot of time.
+Let me quickly turn my attention, because we don't have a lot of time.

-I want to talk about Dr. Zahi Was a little bit.
+I want to talk about Dr. Zahiwas a little bit.

 Now, this is a fairly recent rumor, and I wonder if you've heard anything.

 I have not heard anything of that, and I have no reason to assume that that's the case.
-As you know I'm participating in a

-conference on board a cruise ship, a floating conference, the first ever confrontation between
+As you know, I'm participating in a conference on board a cruise ship, a floating conference, the first ever confrontation between myself and Zahi Hawass.

-that somebody might get tossed in the water and I think that he might have had you or Robert in mind.
+Yes, I should tell you, Graham, that I interviewed Zahi about the coming cruise, and he suggested that somebody might get tossed in the water, and I think that he might have had you or Robert in mind.

 Well, I don't think so, actually, because there's been a series of developments over the course of the last year concerning ourselves and Zahi.

-And at which time he showed himself willing to answer any question that I had to ask and to show me anything that I wanted to see.
+And I last met with Zahi in December in Egypt, at which time I spent six hours around things with him, and at which time he showed himself willing to answer any question that I had to ask and to show me anything that I wanted to see.

-This meeting of mine with Zahi had been preceded by a meeting that Robert Pauval had with Zahi in July of 1997 and had been preceded by a meeting in November of 1997 that John Anthony West had with Zahi.
+This meeting of mine with Zahi had been preceded by a meeting that Robert Boval had with Zahi in July of 1997 and had been preceded by a meeting in November of 1997 that John Anthony West had with Zahi.

-And I feel that A number of painful issues that have arisen and been the subject of a great deal of controversy over the last two to three years are on the verge of resolution and that all parties to this debate are no longer anxious to engage in personal attacks and personal insults
+And I feel that a number of painful issues that have arisen and been the subject of a great deal of controversy over the last two to three years are on the verge of resolution and that all parties to this debate are no longer anxious to engage in personal attacks and personal insults,

-But rather want to get down and discuss the issues, the real issues, the issues of the true origins of mankind, the past of our species.
+but rather want to get down and discuss the issues, the real issues, the issues of the true origins of mankind, the past of our species.

-Discuss those issues in depth, and that's why we're doing this conference.
+Well, then, discuss those issues in depth, and that's why we're doing this conference.

-Then let us, yes of course, let us then discuss what really might be.
+Let us then discuss what really might be.

-I too, last year, went to Giza and got a personal tour by Zahid.
+I, too, last year went to Giza and got a personal tour by Zahi.

 Would you agree with that?